-Water levels have declined 5.5 ft or more in wells (MR97-2 and MR97-3) nearest the leach pads and ancillary facilities since their installation in 1997 (table 2.1.3.1), while declining between 1.3 and 1.8 ft in wells MR97-1and MR97-4, respectively.
+Water levels have declined 5ft in the well (MR97-3) nearest the leach pads and ancillary facilities since its installation in 1997 (table 2.1.3.1), while rising between 0.95 and 3.36 ft in wells MR97-1 and MR97-2, respectively.
 It appears there is a direct influence on the shallow alluvial aquifer in this area by mining operations.
 Changes in mine operations (i.e. precipitation plant and leach pad) affect groundwater recharge in this area.
 Other changes, such as the weir installation and relocation, have affected groundwater levels in the area in the past.

-No water-quality samples have been collected from this group of wells between 2001 and 2010.
+No water-quality samples have been collected from this group of wells between 2001 and 2012.
 Previous sampling documented the presence of elevated metals in the area.
 This contamination is most likely the result of leach pad and precipitation plant operations.